Exploration of issues of race differences, identity and subject formation.

 Leigh-Anne Goins, Ph.D., Michigan State University.
 Research interests include black feminisms, black women, intersectionality, race and racism, sexuality, media, media representations.

 Leslie R. James, Ph.D., St. Louis University.
 Interests in black Atlantic religions and Christianity.
 Author of “Toward an Ecumenical Liberation Theology: A Critical Exploration of Common Dimensions in the Theologies of Juan L. Segundo and Rubem A. Alves” and 12 articles for “The Dictionary of Caribbean and Afro-Latin American Biography.”
 Awarded Old Gold Globes Exceptional Faculty Award in 2017.

-Clarissa Peterson, Ph.D., Emory University.
+Clarissa Peterson, Ph.D., (on leave 2023-24) Emory University.
 Received the 2016 Anna Julian Cooper Teacher of the Year award from the National Conference of Black Political Scientists.
 Co-wrote a chapter for the 2017 book “How the Obama Presidency Changed the Political Landscape.”

-Emmit Riley, Ph.D., political science, University of Mississippi.
+Emmit Riley, Ph.D., (on leave 2023-24) political science, University of Mississippi.
 Director of Africana Studies.
 Publications include the chapter “Sisters in the Mayor’s Seat: The Elections and Representational Styles of African-American Female Mayors in the Mississippi Delta” in the upcoming book “Political Black Girl Magic: Elections and Governance.”

 Karin Wimbley, Ph.D., University of Chicago.
 Finalist for the Nancy Weiss Malkiel Scholars Faculty Development Award.
 Received New Directions in Global Scholarship grant from the Great Lakes Colleges Association.